Emmitt Smith: 1992 season

+1993 season

-In 1993, he missed all of training camp and the first 2 regular season games.
+In 1993, Smith missed all of training camp and the first two regular season games due to a contract holdout.
 The Cowboys lost both contests with rookie Derrick Lassic running in his place.
 With the season in jeopardy the Cowboys relented and reached an agreement, making Smith the highest paid running back in the league.
-Smith had 1,486 rushing yards, 9 touchdowns, and helped the Cowboys become the first team to win a Super Bowl after starting the season 0–2.
+Smith had 1,486 rushing yards, nine touchdowns, and helped the Cowboys become the first team to win a Super Bowl after starting the season 0–2.
 He also received the league MVP and the Super Bowl XXVIII MVP award.
-On October 31, his 237 rushing yards against the Philadelphia Eagles set the single-season franchise record.
+He was also named The Sporting News NFL Player of the Year.
+On October 31, he rushed 30 times for a career-high 237 rushing yards against the Philadelphia Eagles, which set the single-season franchise record.
+In Week 11, he had 182 scrimmage yards and a rushing touchdown against the Phoenix Cardinals.
+The game marked his second career game with over 100 receiving yards.
+In Week 14, he had 23 carries for 172 yards in a 23–17 win over the Philadelphia Eagles.
+In Week 17, he had 21 carries for 153 yards and a touchdown in the 38–3 win over Washington.
 His career signature game came in the season finale against the New York Giants, with the Cowboys desperately trying to clinch the NFC East title and a first-round bye in the playoffs, Smith suffered a first-degree separation in his right shoulder during the first half, but still finished with 229 total yards and played a key role in a 16–13 overtime win.

-The 1994 season saw Smith led the league with 21 rushing touchdowns, a new career-high despite battling a hamstring pull late in the season, and he was named The Sporting News Athlete of the Year.
-However, the Cowboys lost the NFC Championship Game to the San Francisco 49ers.
+Hewas named NFC Player of the Month for December.
+He made the Pro Bowl for the fourth consecutive season.
+He was named first team All-Pro for the second consecutive season.
+In the NFC Championship, he had 173 scrimmage yards to go with a rushing touchdown and a receiving touchdown in the 38–21 win over the San Francisco 49ers.
+In Super Bowl XXVIII, he had 30 carries for 132 yards and two touchdowns in the 30–13 win over the Buffalo Bills.